Emicho: Rhineland massacres

 This ideologically based hatred of Jews, along with the far higher death count, is what made the massacre in Mainz distinct from previous attacks in the Rhineland.
 The motivations behind this hatred are yet another source of contention by historians.
-Certain historians have characterized these sentiments as part of the broader context of apocalyptic mythology, with the Crusaders anticipating an imminent end of the world, a "zero-sum game between good and evil.
+Certain historians have characterized these sentiments as part of the broader context of apocalyptic mythology, with the Crusaders anticipating an imminent end of the world, a "zero-sum game between good and evil”.
 This end of days would be precipitated by Christian control of the Holy Land and mass conversions of Jews to Christianity.
-For the end of time to occur, Jews had to either die or abandon and embrace Christianity.
-Others, instead see this animosity as emerging from the crusade to the Holy Land itself.
+For the end of time to occur, Jews had to either die or abandon Judaism and embrace Christianity.
+Others see instead this animosity as emerging from the crusade to the Holy Land itself.
 With the shrines of Christendom being discussed, and the destination being Jerusalem and the Holy Sepulchre, Christ's burial place, the role Jews played in Christ's crucifixion must have been in the forefront of many crusaders' minds.
 This attitude is illustrated by a crusader's supposed remark to a Jew as written by the chronicler Bar-Simson: "You are the children of those who killed the object of our veneration, hanging him on a tree.
 And he himself had said, 'there will yet come a day when my children will come and avenge my blood.'
 We are his children and it is, therefore, our duty to avenge him against you who disbelieve in him."